 As a lessee, the Group can choose to apply the standard either:

 The selected method is applied to all leases.

-The Group plans to apply the modified retroactive approach, which means that the accumulated effect of the transition to IFRS 16 will be recognized in the retained earnings in the opening balance at January 1, 2019.
+The Group will apply the modified retroactive approach, which means that the accumulated effect of the transition to IFRS 16 will be recognized in the retained earnings in the opening balance at January 1, 2019.
 No comparative figures will be restated.

 Conditions applied to Parent Company and consolidated financial statements

 The functional currency of the Parent Company is SEK and this is also the reporting currency of the Parent Company and the Group.
 Consequently, the financial accounts are presented in SEK.
 All amounts are rounded off to the nearest million unless otherwise stated.

 Assets and liabilities are reported at historical cost with the exception of certain financial assets and liabilities, which are reported at fair value.
 Financial assets and liabilities recognized at fair value consist of derivative instruments.
 Fixed assets and disposal groups held for sale are reported at their carrying amount or fair value less sales expenses, whichever is lowest.

 Preparation of the financial statements in accordance with IFRS requires management making assessments, estimations and assumptions that affect the application of the accounting principles and the figures reported for assets, liabilities, revenues and expenses.
 The estimates and assumptions are based on historical experience and other factors that seem reasonable under current conditions.
 The results of these estimates and assumptions are then used to assess the carrying amount of assets and liabilities not otherwise evident from other sources.
 The actual outcome may deviate from these estimations and assessments.
 The estimations and assessments are reviewed regularly.
 Changes in estimations are reported in the period in which they are made if they only affect that period, or in the period in which they are made and future periods if they affect both the period concerned and future periods.